esi-neuroscience/syncopy/syncopy/matlab/README.md

 * `spy.ft_save_spy`
 * `spy.ft_load_spy`

-If you want to save typing letters, you can issue an `import` command at the beginning of your code:
+As a shortcut, you can issue an `import` command at the beginning of your code:
 ```matlab
 import spy.*
 ft_save_spy(filename)